gustavomccoelho/Grupo-Bimbo-Inventory-Demand/README.md

 ##  Variables not used

-The following variables were not used on this script:
+The following variables were not used for this script:

 ~~NombreCliente — Client name~~